 Genre Savvy: Surprisingly, Terry.
 Not only does she figure out pretty quickly Anthony Powell is trying to put the moves on her, she's also the only one of his "conquests" to realize his so-called "wife and son" are fake.

-I Have This Friend: A variation; Kaye has told others the story of Enchanted April (the play and role she had her heart set on, and which Terry gets instead), but Terry doesn't know or suspect until right before opening night, when Kaye starts telling her about the play's meaning.
+I Have This Friend: A variation; Kaye has told others the story of Enchanted April (the play and role she had her heart set on, and which Terry gets instead) is basically her story, but Terry doesn't know or suspect until right before opening night, when Kaye starts telling her about the play's meaning.